Qbizinc/qbiz-wiki/Architecture-Evaluations/Architecture-Solution-Constraints-and-Assumptions.md

 - Will this architecture be temporary (i.e. a few months to a few years) or indefinitely permanent?
 - Is this project a migration project?
 If so, what are the assumptions of the migration?
 Be as detailed as possible:
   - Amount of overlap time between old and new provider
-  - Order in which migration will proceed.
+  - Order in which infrastructure will be migrated.
 Example order:
     1. Batch processes and backup data stores (i.e. OLAP databases and workloads, DR databases, etc.)
     2. Microservice workloads
     3. NoSQL databases